danielsaidi/ApiKit/Sources/ApiKit/ApiKit.docc/Getting-Started.md

 }
 ```

 The `id` and `name` parameters use the same name as in the API, while `imageUrl` requires custom mapping.
+You can mix and match as you want, but consider mapping API types to local representations after fetching, to avoid relying on vendor controlled models.